thaliproject/abandoned-ThaliMobile-iOS/API.md

 *Notes:*

-The `peerChanged` callback will be called when the state of a peer has changed.
+The `notConnectedToPeerServer` callback will be called when the state of a peer server connection changes.
 See below.

 ---
 ## JavaScript Callbacks Called from Native Code
 The following section contains JaavScript callbacks that are called by native code.